sonyarianto/doitsu/README.md

 It depends on your imagination.
 For example in our use case, we use this framework with Alpine.js to handle the reactivity, add date-fns to manipulate date, add Tailwind CSS for nice styling flow and sometimes add Flowbite to take the component advantage of nice visual UI.
 The limit is your creativity.

+## Quick FAQs

+- Want to add new route such as /about or anything?
+Just go to `src/_routes.php` and add there.
+Observe the current code.
+After you create new route usually you will create a method on `Application` class (located at `src/Application.php`) to execute some code (a.k.a controller) before you render some visual page (a.k.a view).

 ## License

 MIT